j127/css_contenteditable/README.md

-# README
+# A CSS Experiment

-TODO: edit this file.
+An experiment with this [idea](https://twitter.com/petasittek/status/1123925796144414722).

+View the live page [here](https://css-contenteditable.netlify.com/).